Bill Laimbeer’s Father Sent Him a Humbling Message Upon Entering the NBA

 For many professional athletes, their first contract is the gateway to a new world beyond their uniforms and teammates.

-The money those players get, even with all that they lose from taxes and fees, is still a life-changing amount.
-Bill Laimbeer wasn’t one of those players, though, as his father was an executive with Owens-Illinois, a company that produces glass containers and paper products.
+Even with all that they lose from taxes and fees, the money those players get is still a life-changing amount.
+Bill Laimbeer wasn’t one of those players, though, as his father was an executive with Owens-Illinois, which produces glass containers and paper products.

 According to Sports Illustrated, Laimbeer Jr. used to claim, “I’m the only player in the NBA who makes less money than his father.”
 In ESPN’s Bad Boys documentary, Laimbeer said he made less money in his rookie season with the Cavaliers than his father did at his job.

-The Detroit Pistons were glad they had Bill Laimbeer, and other teams were angry they had to go against the star center.
+The Detroit Pistons were glad they had Bill Laimbeer.
+Other teams were angry they had to go against the star center.

 A notoriously physical big man who never backed down from a fight, Laimbeer averaged 13.5 points and 10.1 rebounds in 937 games across 13 seasons with the Pistons from the spring of 1982 through early in the 1993-94 campaign.

 Laimbeer appeared in four All-Star Games and won two rings with the Pistons.
-Some of Laimbeer’s most memorable moments include fighting the likes of the Celtics and the Bulls in brawls that could get quite nasty.
+Some of Laimbeer’s most memorable moments include fighting the Celtics and Bulls in brawls that got nasty.

 How much money did Bill Laimbeer make in the NBA?